-- Social ('S') risks measure potential indirect adverse impacts on society as a result of providing services to or investing in legal entities that do not respect human rights or the health and safety of their employees. - Governance ('G') risks arise from a negative impact due to weaknesses by commercial counterparties or investee companies in terms of transparency, market conduct, anti-corruption policies, compliance with tax obligations or other behaviours considered ethical by the relevant stakeholders.
+- Social ('S') risks measure potential indirect adverse impacts on society linked to legal entities that do not respect human rights or the health and safety of their employees or workers in the value chain. - Governance ('G') risks arise from a negative impact due to weaknesses linked to legal entities, such as transparency, market conduct, anti-corruption policies, compliance with tax obligations or other behaviours considered ethical by the relevant stakeholders.

-Likewise, the VidaCaixa Group integrates ESG aspects into the management of its investments in the insurance business, as well as in the management of the investments of its clients in relation to its activities as a pension fund management company.
+Likewise, the VidaCaixa Subgroup integrates ESG aspects into the management of its investments in the insurance business, as well as in the management of the investments of its clients in relation to its activities as a pension fund management company.

-This Policy is addressed to the companies with which it maintains a business or investment relationship in any of the following activities:
+This Policy applies to companies with which it starts any kind of business or investment relationship in any of the following activities:

-- The selling of insurance policies, pension plans and EPSVs that the Entity sells. - The management of assets on its own behalf (investments by VidaCaixa as an insurance company) and on behalf of third parties (investments in customer products).
+- The selling of insurance policies, pension plans and VMBOs by the Entity to institutional clients outside of sectoral pension plans. - The management of assets on its own behalf (investments by VidaCaixa as an insurance company) and on behalf of third parties (investments in customer products).